The Best Android Fax Apps In 2025

 User-friendliness | 4/5

 Fax.Plus is an intuitive, easy-to-use app which smoothly follows the look and feel of an Android phone.
 The navigation and icons make any action obvious and natural to the user.
 However, Fax.Plus loses a point here for not being the most ‘polished’ app, especially on older phones, where the app interface wasn’t fully fitting on our phone screen, causing the menus and buttons to look distorted.
-It looks like interface support for some older phones might be a concern.
+It looks like the display support for some older Android phones might be a concern, so if your phone is 3+ years old, another app might be better.

 Price | 3/5

-On the one hand, Fax.Plus has a great offering and pricing model – you can sign up for 10 free fax pages (which is more than some people fax in a year!), and then pay a monthly subscription for a bunch of extra fax pages, with your own fax number.
+On the one hand, Fax.Plus has a great offering and pricing model – you can sign up for 10 free fax pages, and then pay a monthly subscription for extra fax pages with your own fax number.
 It’s not a bad deal, but there are several key problems we found with Fax.Plus’ price offering.

 Support | 5/5